 - a.
 Strong version: as a structurally simpler expression E' obtained by only deleting features from E, - b.
-Weak version: as a a structurally simpler expression E' - then E can be replaced with E' for purposes of ellipsis resolution and alternative computation. (refined from Schlenker 2014)
+Weak version: as a a structurally simpler expression E'

-To illustrate (following Schlenker 2016), a pronoun [pro_i fem] with feminine gender features will fall under (43) if the contribution of fem is purely presuppositional, with for instance [[fem]]^{c,s,w} = λx : x is female in c_w . x (i.e. fem triggers a presupposition failure unless its individual argument is female in
+To illustrate (following Schlenker 2016), a pronoun $[pro_i \ fem]$ with feminine gender features will fall under (43) if the contribution of fem is purely presuppositional, with for instance $[[fem]]^{c,s,w} = \lambda x$: x is female in c_w . x (i.e. fem triggers a presupposition failure unless its individual argument is female in the word of the context; and when it does not trigger a failure, it leaves the value of its argument unchanged).
+In this case, if the entire pronoun can be used felicitously, the denotation of fem is redundant.
+As a result, for purposes of ellipsis resolution and alternative computation, fem can be replaced with fem.
+On the Weak but not on the Strong version, the same rule will also apply to non-featural material.
+Thus if we are in a context in which it is known that there are exactly four French swimmers, the denotation of the four French swimmers is identical to that of the French swimmers, and the latter expression can replace the former for purposes of ellipsis resolution and alternative computation.